aidanbob4/Cookbook-Collection/README.md

 Allows you to randomly select a recipe from that category, with the option of including the recipes you've already made or trying a brand new recipe!

 VERSION UPDATES:

 1.0 Initial Release!

 1.1 Bug fixed a crash where if you tried randomizing a category after adding recipes it would create an error.

+1.11 Fixed recipe name changing to actually allow you to change the name.
+Added recipe deletion.